mingodad/citadel/webcit/README.txt

    License.

    Most of our Icons are taken from the "Essen" set by the people on http://pc.de/icons/.
-We like to thank them for their astonishing work!
+We would like to thank them for their astonishing work!
 Their site explicitly states: "Free for commercial use as well."

    One or more icons are from Milosz Wlazlo [http://miloszwl.deviantart.com] whose license explicitly allows inclusion in open source projects on the